modshrink/admin-bar-on-bottom/readme.txt

 == Description ==

-* While you are logged in to WordPress, this plugin will move to the bottom the admin bar that is displayed on the web site.
+* This plugin will move the admin bar to the bottom of the websites frontend.
-* Press shift and A keys, you can toggles the visibility of the admin bar.
+* Press Shift and A to toggle the visibility of the admin bar.

-* あなたがログインしている間、ウェブサイトに表示される管理バーを下部に移動させます。
-* シフトキー+Aで、管理バーの表示/非表示を切り替えられます。

 == Installation ==